Azure-Samples/ms-identity-node/README.md

     }).catch((error) => console.log(JSON.stringify(error)));
 });
 ```

-### Configure Sign In Response
+### Configure sign-in response

 The next step occurs after the redirect.
-Your application must first *complete* the sign in flow by processing the code and validating the incoming request.
+Your application must first *complete* the sign-in flow by processing the code and validating the incoming request.

-First, configure the route where you will receive the response.
-This must match your application configuration on the Azure portal.
+First, configure the route where your app should receive the response.
+This must match your app registration's configuration in the Azure portal.

 ```js
 app.get('/redirect', (req, res) => {
 ```

-Next,  your app logic will validate the scopes and route.
-These settings must match the request.
-Make sure the `scopes` match the request.
-Make sure the `redirectUri` matches the app registration, and the route.
+Next, your app logic validates the scopes and route.
+The `scopes` must match the request and the `redirectUri` must match the **Redirect URI** you configured in the app registration in the Azure portal, as well the route.

 ```js
     const tokenRequest = {